 Simpang Symbiosis

-Master plan that creates an eco-friendly self-sufficient town
+Master plan that creates a eco-friendly self-sufficient town

 Objectives

-The vision translate to our 3 key objectives: 1. regenerate and repair the environment such that nature and biodiversity can thrive; 2. we strive to re-attach people to the land, similar to the Orang Laut People who were in harmony with nature and respectful of their habitat, where people will be motivated to practice a responsible consumption and production respectful to nature; 3. adopt future technologies and nature-based solutions to provide the necessary resources sustainably.
+Our vision translates into three key objectives: First, to regenerate and repair the environment in a way that allows nature and biodiversity to thrive.
+Second, we aim to reconnect people with the land, much like the Orang Laut People, who lived in harmony with nature and respected their habitat.
+This connection will motivate responsible consumption and production practices that are respectful to nature.
+Third, to adopt future technologies and nature-based solutions that sustainably provide the necessary resources.

 Strategies

-To do so, our planning strategies drew inspirations from the biological symbiosis process: Where it begins between two distinct organisms, typically unequal in nature, followed by their physical contact in order to lastly allow for the material exchange of resources in their interaction.
+It begins between two distinct organisms, typically unequal in nature, followed by their physical contact, which ultimately facilitates the exchange of resources through their interaction.

-For our strategies, our rejection of the parasitical qualities of cities, NATURE must become a priority.
-And hence we will maximize the ecological integrity and values of Simpang.
+For our strategies, rejecting the parasitical qualities of cities is crucial; NATURE must be prioritized.
+Thus, we will maximize the ecological integrity and values of Simpang.

-Next, to facilitate physical contact between city and nature, we adopt a light touch development approach, that is to Dissolve the boundaries between city and nature, let city gradually disappear in the nature and re-attach people to the land.
+Next, to facilitate physical contact between the city and nature, we adopt a light-touch development approach.
+This means dissolving the boundaries between the city and nature, allowing the city to gradually disappear into nature and reconnecting people with the land.

-Lastly, we catalyze material exchange by creating various necessary self-sufficient systems, in this process, both human and nature benefit from each other.
-We will elaborate the approaches of each strategy in the following parts.
+Lastly, we catalyze the exchange of materials by creating various necessary self-sufficient systems.
+In this process, both humans and nature benefit from each other.
+We will elaborate on the approaches of each strategy in the subsequent sections.

-To protect the ecology, we need to first understand what is valuable, and where they are located within our site.
-Using the evaluation principles, which considers vegetation, coastal habitat, slope, and elevation, we derived a composite ecological sensitivity map using GIS.
-Using this map, we can identify non-tradable zones along the coastlines to preserve the integrity of the coastal and mangrove habitat.
-Conversely, the brown site carpark adjacent to the Yishun industrial estate has the lowest ecological development impact.
+To protect the ecology, we must first understand what is valuable and where these valuable assets are located within our site.
+Utilizing evaluation principles that consider vegetation, coastal habitats, slope, and elevation, we derived a composite ecological sensitivity map using GIS.
+This map enables us to identify non-tradable zones along the coastlines to preserve the integrity of coastal and mangrove habitats.
+Conversely, the brownfield site adjacent to the Yishun Industrial Estate exhibits the lowest ecological impact from development.

-We then identify which areas are more developable within the site.
-We utilized sink areas and soil conditions for this measure, thus arrive at this developable area map, where land areas are graded according to developability.
-This then forms the foundation of how we approach ecological restoration and protection, as well as our planning structure.
+We then proceeded to identify which areas within the site are more suitable for development.
+We utilized sink areas and soil conditions as metrics for this assessment.
+Consequently, we created a developable area map, where land areas are graded according to their developability.
+This map forms the foundation of our approach to ecological restoration and protection, as well as our overall planning structure.

 New land use – Ensuring urban-nature integration

-To build up a new relationship between city and nature, we are not content with existing land use, therefore we propose two new land use typologies serve as an important legislative tool to ensure urban & nature integration.
+To redefine the relationship between the city and nature, we are not content with existing land use patterns.
+Consequently, we propose two new land use typologies as vital legislative tools for ensuring the integration of urban areas and nature.

-One is forest residential, These are areas intended to be used for residential development with particular restrictions to developmental footprints, the green plot ratio should be above 2.
-This is to allow flora to flourish and penetrate into the living environment.
+The first typology is ‘Forest Residential’.
+These areas are designated for residential development but with strict limitations on developmental footprints; the green plot ratio should exceed 2.
+This requirement is designed to allow flora to thrive and integrate into the living environment.

 Parcellation – Facilitating horizontal dissolve

-Spatially, the concept of dissolve will translate to the parcellation of land.
-Urban plots will dissolve from the central ring and into the periphery closer to the forest.
-This means that the land parcels will gradually decrease in size as it moves further away from the centre as seen in our map.
-The urban centre will be suitable for public services and mixed-uses while the periphery is dedicated mostly to residential land use.
+Spatially, the ‘dissolve’ concept translates into the parcellation of land.
+Urban plots will dissolve outward from the central ring toward the periphery, nearer to the forest, meaning that land parcels will gradually decrease in size as they move away from the center, as illustrated in our map.
+The urban center will accommodate public services and mixed uses, while the periphery will focus primarily on residential land use.

 New land use placement – Hiding plots within forest

-The smaller land parcels on the periphery will be allocated to Forest-Residential & Forest-Mix, with the forest residential of higher density closer to the central ring while the low-rise forest-mix scattered in the nature.
-These will allow for the urban plots of land to be gradually hidden within the forest.
+Smaller land parcels on the periphery will be allocated to Forest-Residential and Forest-Mix typologies, with denser Forest-Residential areas closer to the central ring and low-rise Forest-Mix scattered throughout the natural landscape.
+This arrangement will allow urban land parcels to gradually blend into the forest.

 Road network – Stitching dissolved parcels

-Dissolved land parcels will be stitched together through the road network.
-Category 3 roads will service inter-centre movements; Category 4 and 5 will provide the intra-community connection of smaller land parcels.
+Dissolved land parcels will be interconnected through a network of roads: Category 3 roads will facilitate inter-center movements, while Categories 4 and 5 roads will connect smaller land parcels within communities.

 Special transit modes – Reducing land demand